About Your Child’s Sedation

 This information explains what will happen when your child is sedated for a scan or procedure.
 It will also help you take care of your child after sedation.

-Sedation may be used for imaging scans if your child needs to lie completely still during the scan.
+Sedation is when your child gets medicine so they sleep during a scan or procedure.
+It may be used for imaging scans if your child needs to lie completely still during the scan.
 It may also be used for procedures that can be stressful or painful if your child is awake.

-Types of Sedatives
+Types of sedatives

 Some sedatives are put into your child’s bloodstream.
 These are called intravenous (IV) sedatives.
 Other sedatives are given as a gas that your child breathes in through a mask over their nose and mouth.